DylanMeeus/springboot_jwt_blog/_posts/2016-09-22-understanding-angular-2-change-detection.markdown

 Auth0 issues **JSON Web Tokens** on every login for your users.
 That means that you can have a solid identity infrastructure, including single sign-on, user management, support for social (Facebook, Github, Twitter, etc.), enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.

-You can add Auth0 to the an Angular2 app really easily.
+You can add Auth0 to an Angular2 app really easily.
 There are just a few simple steps:

 ### Step 0: Sign Up for Auth0 and Configure